Josh Cribbs: 2005 season

-Cribbs was not chosen in the 2005 NFL Draft; however, he was signed as an undrafted free agent by the Cleveland Browns on April 29, 2005.
-He made the Browns roster for the 2005 season, and made an impact as a kick returner.
+Cribbs was not chosen in the 2005 NFL draft; however, he was signed as an undrafted free agent by the Cleveland Browns on April 29, 2005.
+He made the Browns roster for the 2005 season and made an impact as a kick returner.
 He averaged 24.5 yards per return, and his total of 1,094 return yards set a franchise record.
 He made his NFL debut versus the Cincinnati Bengals on September 11.
 In a game against the Detroit Lions, he returned a kick 90 yards for his first NFL touchdown.

 2006 season

 In 2006, Cribbs signed a six-year contract extension with the Browns.
 That year, he set a new franchise record for most kickoff yardage in a season, breaking the record he had set the year prior.

 2007 season

 After returning yet another kickoff for a touchdown against the Oakland Raiders in Week 3 of the 2007 season, Cribbs had one kick-return touchdown in each of his first three years in the NFL.
 Cribbs recorded his fourth kickoff-return touchdown with a 100-yard return against the Steelers in Week 10 of the 2007 season, as well as a 90-yard return earlier in the game.
 Cribbs continued his season with 245 return yards and 61 punt return yards in the Browns overtime victory over the Ravens in week 11.
 Cribbs was voted to the 2008 Pro Bowl as a kick returner for the AFC.
 Cribbs also had a 76-yard punt return for a touchdown against the 49ers.
-Cribbs had another returned for 94 yards for another score but was called back on a holding penalty.
+Cribbs had another return for 94 yards for another score but was called back on a holding penalty.